crawleyliam/causal_tennis_rankings/README.md

 This repository is dedicated to a project that seeks to determine the causal effect of ATP,WTA world ranking on the probability of winning a match at the tour level.
-We use data from
+We use data from 2007 through 2021 for both the ATP and WTA.